For a full size image click here.

 NGC 7635, the Bubble nebula, is an emission nebula in the constellation Cassiopeia.
 The Bubble nebula is set in a nebulous gas and dust cloud which provides a smooth backdrop for the sharply defined Bubble.
 The Bubble gets it shape from a massive Wolf-Rayet star named SAO 20575.
 A Wolf-Rayet star is a very large, hot, and young star that is rapidly shedding outer layers.
 These stars are larger than 20 solar masses and their temperatures range from 20,000K to over 50,000K.
 Wolf-Rayet stars eject large amounts of their mass and during this process the expelled layers take various shapes varying from circular to oval.
 This star is emitting a large amount of ultraviolet radiation travelling at 4 million miles per hour which shapes the ejected gas from the inside while the surrounding exterior gas cloud restricts the expansion giving a sharply defined edge which forms a bubble.
 SAO 20575 is the brighter star inside of the bubble to the upper left of center.
 SAO 20575 is 44 times larger than the sun and is a magnitude 8.71 star.
 It is moving away from the area and this is why it is not in the center of the bubble.

-The top picture was captured with a 1000mm FL telescope and shows the Bubble nebula and the surrounding gas cloud.
+This image was captured with a 1000mm FL telescope and shows the Bubble nebula and the surrounding gas cloud.
 This image was taken from my house in a Bortle 6 zone.